Seagate/cortx-re/solutions/dashboard/README.md

   You can find the nodeport using following command:

 ```
-kubectl get service cortx-elasticsearch-es-http
+kubectl get service dashboard-elasticsearch-es-http -n elastic
 ```

 #### Creation

-You can create the Secret and Configmap in 2 ways:
+You can create the Secret and Configmap in 2 ways (You can use any one way):

 - Goto **dashboard/config** directory